sdiehl/wiwinwlh/tutorial.md

 function is inlinable at call site so manually using ``foldl'`` is most often not required.

-One important note is that GHCi runs without any optimizations applied so the same program that performs poorly in GHCi may not have the same performance characteristics when compiled with GHC.
+Of important note is that GHCi runs without any optimizations applied so the same program that performs poorly in GHCi may not have the same performance characteristics when compiled with GHC.